 How to watch the 2020 Grammys in the UK

-As of yet, there is no information on how to watch the Grammys in the UK.
+As of yet, there is no concrete information on how to watch the Grammys in the UK.

-However, last year The Sun wrote about the ways to watch the 2019 Grammy Awards: "CBS will be streaming the ceremony live online at CBS All Access.
+Last year, however, according to The Sun: "CBS will be streaming the [2019] ceremony live online at CBS All Access.
 This is a paid service but it's possible to get a seven-day free trial.
 You can also watch the Grammys if you have a subscription to YouTube TV, Hulu Live TV, or PlayStation Vue."

-It's likely that these methods will also apply to the 2020 ceremony, which takes place on Monday, January 27th 2020 at 1:00 am GMT.
+It's likely that these methods will also apply to the 2020 ceremony, which takes place on Monday, January 27th 2020 at 1:00 am GMT or 8:00 pm EST on January 26th in the US.

 We'll keep our eyes peeled for any updates ahead of the big day!